fearnworks/GraphCap/doc/server/workflow_system.rst

 Overview
 --------
-The GraphCap orchestration server includes a robust workflow and job management system to facilitate the execution of image processing pipelines.
+The graphcap orchestration server includes a robust workflow and job management system to facilitate the execution of image processing pipelines.
 Workflows are defined as Directed Acyclic Graphs (DAGs) and are stored as JSON configuration files.
 These definitions are then loaded, validated, and persisted in a PostgreSQL database.